flaviacarvalhido/FEUP-PLOG-proj1/README.md

 | black Cube | bC   | I               |
 | empty Cell | e    | whitespace(' ') |

-The game state is represented by a list containing three elements, the board, the number of black cubes available to play and the number of white cubes available to play.
+The game state is represented by a list containing three elements, the board, the number of black cubes available to play and the number of white cubes available to play, respectively.

 Below are some examples of the game state representation both as PROLOG code and as console output.